 The proposed project would be constructed in full compliance with the CWA, and BMPs would be implemented to further minimize potential degradation of surface water quality.
 Additionally, post-construction BMPs would be implemented to minimize the conveyance of runoff contaminants to surface water resources.
+See Section 8.1 for a list of BMPs to be implemented.
 Given the existing regulatory protections provided to habitats associated with rivers and streams and associated floodplains, cumulative impacts to aquatic habitat for sensitive species within the RSA would not be substantial.
 Additionally, the contribution of the proposed project to cumulative impacts to these resources would be minor and would not adversely affect the overall sustainability or long-term health of these resources.
 Under the No Build Alternative, the proposed project would not contribute to cumulative impacts to any resource.